EDNS Client Subnet support for ALIAS records

 Which Content Delivery Networks (CDNs) do you support?

-We researched and tested the current ECS support among CDN providers.
-We chose only CDN providers that were able to confirm full compliance with the RFC7871 standard to make sure our customers are not affected by non-adherence to the above standard.
-Otherwise, this leads to suboptimal operations.
+We researched and tested ECS support among CDN providers.
+We chose only CDN providers that could confirm full compliance with the RFC7871 standard to make sure our customers are not affected by non-adherence to the above standard.
+Otherwise this leads to suboptimal operations.

 24/06/2020 - Netlify

 BunnyCDN works to improve your user experience, SEO, conversions, revenue, security, and stability.
 They provide a fast global network and powerful features – so you can minimize latency and maximize performance.